HenSch90/SiD/Modul-F3_Mobilität.md

 vc:

-SHOW q1 AND it1 TO it5 AND it7 TO it8 AND ka1 TO ka3 IF ainfaus = 2 \| kA
+SHOW q1 AND it1 TO it8 AND ka1 TO ka3 IF ainfaus = 2 \| kA

-SHOW q2 AND is1 AND it1 TO it5 AND it7 TO it13 AND it15 TO it16 AND ka1 TO ka6
-IF ainfaus = 3
+SHOW q2 AND is1 AND it1 TO it13 AND it16 AND ka1 TO ka6 IF ainfaus = 3

-SHOW q3 AND is2 AND it1 TO it5 AND it7 TO it13 AND it15 TO it21 AND it 23 TO
-it24 AND ka1 TO ka9 IF ainfaus = 4
+SHOW q3 AND is2 AND it1 TO it24 AND ka1 TO ka9 IF ainfaus = 4

-SHOW it6 IF ainfaus = 2 \| kA AND Masterstudierende mit Bachelorabschluss

-SHOW it6 AND it14 IF ainfaus = 3 AND Masterstudierende mit Bachelorabschluss

-SHOW it6 AND it14 AND it22 IF ainfaus = 4 AND Masterstudierende mit
-Bachelorabschluss

 av: